 Preheat the oven to 350°F. Line three baking sheets with parchment paper (or silpat).
 On a floured work surface, roll out the disk of dough to ¼” thickness.
 Using a 2-inch round cookie cutter (or a shot glass) cut out rounds and place 1 inch apart on the baking sheet.
 Repeat with the other disk, and re-roll the scraps of the dough until you get 60 cookie rounds.

 Sprinkle the tops of the cookies with the decorating sugar.
 Bake the cookies for 15-20 minutes, or until they’ve puffed up and are dry to the touch, rotating the pans halfway through.
 Transfer the cookies to a wire rack to cool completely.

 Pour the heavy cream in a small saucepan and place over medium-low heat on a stove.
 Bring to a boil and then immediately pour over the dark chocolate.
 Let the mixture sit for 1 minute.

 Using a whisk, start to gently whisk the cream and the chocolate, starting at the center, and working your way outwards.
 Once smooth, add the butter, vanilla, and liqueur.
-Once combined, add the raspberry preserves.
+Once combined, add the Bonne Maman Raspberry Preserves.
 Place a sheet of plastic wrap over the ganache and gently press it the surface so the ganache doesn’t form a skin.
 Place the bowl in the fridge to set.

 Once the ganache comes to a pipeable consistency, place it in a piping bag.
 Cut the bag to form a small opening and pipe approximately 1 teaspoon of the ganache on one side of a cookie round.
 Gently sandwich together.
 Repeat until you have 30 sandwich cookies.
 Let sit until the ganache sets, then serve.